 Conclusions

 This contribution presents a reduction of the number of context models for planar mode entropy coding.
 In the proposed method, one context model is used for the planar flag with the existing initial value used for CABAC coding of the planar flag in regular mode.
-It is noted that the proposed modification is simpler regular coding method than the current design of intra_luma_planar_flag.
-As experimental results, it provides 0.00% and 0.XX% BD-rate for AI and RA, respectively.
+It is noted that the proposed modification is simpler regular coding method than the current design of intra_luma_not_planar_flag.
+As experimental results, it provides 0.00% and 0.00% BD-rate for AI and RA, respectively.